MNeMoNiCuZ/XYGridMaker/README.md

 - When using "multiple_files" for row labels, ensure text files have the same base name as the images
 - Experiment with row and column label positions for the most readable layout
 - Use repeat_column_labels_every_n_rows for grids with many rows to improve readability
-- For large comparison grids, enable scaling to avoid dimension limits
+- For large comparison grids, you may want to scale it down, or use the automatic splitting if it becomes too big

-## Troubleshooting

-- If you encounter font issues, make sure the specified font file exists
-- If the grid is too large, try reducing the scale percentage or splitting into multiple images
-- For memory errors, try reducing the number of images or their size

-## License

-This tool is free to use and modify for personal and commercial purposes.